 To establish the bioequivalence of modified-release products, a single-dose, non-replicate cross-over, fasting study comparing the highest strength of the generic and the reference listed product should be performed.
 Single dose studies are preferred to multiple-dose studies as single-dose studies are considered to provide more sensitive measurements of the release of APIs from the pharmaceutical product into the systemic circulation.
-Multiple-dose studies may need to be considered (in addition to a single dose study) for extended-release dosage forms with a tendency to accumulate.
+Multipledose studies may need to be considered (in addition to a single dose study) for extendedrelease dosage forms with a tendency to accumulate.

-The reference listed product in this study should be a pharmaceutically equivalent modified-release product.
+The reference listed product in this study should be a pharmaceutically equivalent modifiedrelease product.
 The pharmacokinetic bioequivalence criteria for modified-release products are basically the same as for conventional-release dosage forms.

-A concern with modified-release products is the possibility that food cause dumping, Therefore, a pharmacokinetic bioequivalence study under fed conditions is generally required, in addition to the study under fasting state, for orally administered modified-release pharmaceutical products.
+A concern with modified-release products is the possibility that food cause dumping, Therefore, a pharmacokinetic bioequivalence study under fed conditions is generally required, in addition to the study under fasting state, same design for both studies must be the same; Otherwise the study design should be firstly evaluated for orally administered modifiedrelease pharmaceutical products.
 Omission of either the fed or fasting study should be justified by the applicant.
 A fed-state pharmacokinetic bioequivalence study should be conducted after the administration of an appropriate standardized high fat meal at a specified time (usually not more than 30 minutes) before taking the medicine.
 The composition and caloric breakdown of the test meal should be provided in the study protocol and report.